krootee/Ghost/KiCad/Readme.md

 - [ ] Add motor driver (MCP8063?
 DRV10970?)
 - [ ] Put an LED in each corner of the Ghost Sensorboard
 - [ ] Ground area used by U12+P3 is not connected to rest of board!
+- [ ] TCA9548ARGER has wrong footprint.
+Needs one with thermal GND pad.
 - [ ] Breakout more of the pins from ESP32 to headers